 However, secondary analyses of data, for example data from previously conducted RCTs, can be very informative in planning how you will use MOST to optimize and evaluate a behavioral intervention.
 For example, such analyses can provide important leads for intervention components to be tested.

 MOST seems like a great idea in theory, but I do not see how it can be conducted without massive resources.
 It just does not seem practical.

 By definition, MOST works using the resources at hand, so it is meant to be very practical.
 This is not to say that MOST is suitable for every situation.
 But before concluding that it is not suitable for your situation, it would be good to take careful stock of the resources you have at your disposal for intervention development and evaluation, and think creatively about this question: How can these resources be leveraged to move intervention science forward fastest and best?
 See "What is the resource management principle?".

 MOST is fundable.
-It is currently being implemented in projects funded by the National Cancer Institute; the National Institute on Drug Abuse; the National Institute of Diabetes, Digestive, and Kidney Diseases; and the National Heart, Lung, and Blood Institute.
+It is currently being implemented in projects funded by the National Cancer Institute (P01 CA180945); the National Institute on Drug Abuse; the National Institute of Diabetes, Digestive, and Kidney Diseases (R01 DK097364); and the National Institute on Alcohol Abuse and Alcoholism (R01 AA022931).

 How can a complete cycle of MOST (that is, all three phases) be conducted within the five-year limit on NIH grants, and it is necessary to do so?

 Whether you can conduct a cycle of MOST within five years is hugely dependent on the area in which you are working.
 There are several factors that influence this:

 - How far along the field is.
 In some cases, there is a well-accepted theoretical model in place, and the intervention components have already been selected and pilot tested when a grant proposal is written.
 This means that the project can start by launching into the optimization phase.
 In other cases, the theoretical model must be developed before anything else can be done.